jcrodriguez1989/sensory_board/README.md

     #> 3  Eredita
     #> 4    Nieto

-This `csv` file should contain one column, the name of this column will be the name of the product to be evaluated, for example `"Copa"`.
-The values of this first columns, will be the product to be evaluated.
+This `csv` file should contain at least one column, the name of the first column will be the name of the product to be evaluated, for example `"Copa"`.
+The values of this first column, will be the products to be evaluated.
+Additional columns will not be used by `{sensoryboard}`, but might be useful for the panel leader.

 ### Running the App